Gold Mine in the Sky

 Gold Mine in the Sky is a 1938 Western film directed by Joseph Kane and starring Gene Autry, Smiley Burnette, and Carol Hughes.
 Based on a story by Betty Burbridge, the film is about a singing cowboy and ranch foreman who, as executor of the owner's will, must see that the daughter and heiress does not marry without his approval.

 Plot

 Gene Autry plays a singing ranch foreman who, as executor of the will of the property's owner, must ensure that Cody, the daughter/heiress (played by Hughes) doesn't marry without his approval.
 Cody wishes to marry Larry Cummings (Craig Reynolds), but Gene refuses, prompting Cummings to attempt to have Gene killed.
 When this fails, Cummings then demands money so Cody stages a fake kidnapping to raise the funds.
-However, her plan backfires after Cummings learns about it and turns it into a real kidnaping.
+However, her plan backfires after Cummings learns about it and turns it into a real kidnapping.